 - Other materials that can be used to build simple and compound machines

 - Use the ideas that you just generated to design your own amusement park rides.
-Decide what kind of machines you will need for your rides.
-Make a drawing of each of your rides, labeling the simple machines you used in your rides.
+Decide what kind of machines you will need.
+Make a drawing of each of your rides, labeling the simple machines you used to create them.

-- Place a large piece of butcher paper or bulletin board paper on a large open space such as the floor or a table.
+- Cover a large open space (floor or table)with thelarge piece of butcher paper or bulletin board paper.
 Set up your amusement park rides on the paper.
 Draw in some roads, sidewalks, grass, and other things you might find at an amusement park.

-- After you have your amusement park set up, take a friend or parent on a tour.
-Tell them about each of your rides and the simple machines that make them up.
-Demonstrate how your rides work if possible to show how forces are changed and how movement takes place.
+- After you have your amusement park set up, take somefriends or a parent on a tour.
+Tell them about each of your rides and the simple machines that were combined to build them.
+If possible, demonstrate how your rides work to show how forces change and how movement takes place.

 Terms/Concepts: Force; Simple machine; Compound machine; Inclined plane; Lever; Pulley; Screw; Wedge; Wheel and axle